-General dentistry may be practiced either independently or as an extension of a dental speciality.
+General dentistry may be practiced either independently or as an extension of a dental specialty.

 Genis Dental is available to serve patients in Philadelphia, Bucks County, and Feasterville.
 We provide a wide range of general dentistry services, including teeth cleaning, fillings, extractions, dental crowns, bridges, and more.

-We also offer cosmetic dentistry services, including veneers, to improve your smile and your confidence!
-To get our best offers for general dentistry, schedule an appointment today.
+We also offer cosmetic dentistry services, including veneers, to improve your smile and confidence!
+To get our best offers for general dentistry, Schedule An Appointment today.

 - Crown And Bridges